orstavik/JoiEvents/README.md

 # JoiEvents
  *compose events like a native!*

+<a href="https://orstavik.github.io/JoiEvents/">Read the book and enjoi!</a>

 ## Vocabulary

- * **event**: something happening in the browser.
+ * **OS Event**: something happening in the browser.
 DOM Events being dispatched is an event, of course, but a callback triggered or native system task executed are also generally speaking an event.
- * **DOM Event**: an event that is triggered by one or more other events.
-Some native system tasks such as browser navigation, (cf. defaultAction or native behavior) can often be considered an invisible DOM Event.
+ * **Event**: a DOM event that is either triggered by an OS Event or dispatched by a JS script.
+ * **Global events** begin their propagation on the `window` object (capture phase).
+   Global events commonly have `{bubble: true, composed: true}`, but they can also be dispatched directly on the `window` object.
+ * **Local events** are all events that do *not* begin their propagation on the `window` (capture phase).
+ * **Native events** are created by the browser.
+ * **Custom events** are created by a script.
+ * **Preceding event** propagates *before* another event.
+ * **Trailing event** propagates *after* another event.
- * **Composed event**: a DOM Event that is triggered by one or more other DOM Events.
+ * **Composed event** is triggered by one or more other events.
- * **Triggering event**: a DOM Event that will initiate the dispatch a new composed event.
+ * **Trigger event** is an event that initiates a new composed event.
- * **Atomic event**: a DOM event that is not triggered by any other DOM events.
+ * **Atomic event** is not triggered by any other events, but something else.
- * **Event sequence**: a series of triggering events that when following a specific order will dispatch a composed event.
+ * **Event sequence**: a series of ordered trigger events that combine to dispatch a composed event.
- * **Preceding event**: a DOM Event that propagates before another DOM Event.
- * **Trailing event**: a DOM Event that propagates after another DOM Event.
- * **Event listener**: a JS function that is triggered by a DOM Event.
+ * **Event listener**: a JS function that is triggered by the occurrence of an event.
- * **defaultAction**: a native function in the browser that is triggered by a DOM Event.
+ * **defaultAction**: a native function built into the browser that is triggered when an event completes propagation.
-   DefaultActions are commonly preceded by a triggering event.
- * **Event Triggering function**: a (set of) functions that capture DOM events and dispatch composed events.
+ * **Composed event function**: a group of functions that together implement a composed event.
-   The triggering function is at the very start of a triggering event's propagation: added a) globally (ie. to `window`) and b) in the capture phase of the propagation.
- * **Native events**: DOM Events created by the browser.
- * **Custom events**: DOM Events created by a script.
- * **Global events**: DOM Events that can apply to HTML elements in the entire DOM.

-<a href="https://orstavik.github.io/JoiEvents/">Read the book and enjoi!</a>
+ * **Trigger function**: one of many event listener functions that make up a composed event function.
+   Trigger functions capture events, processes them, and most often dispatch a new composed event.
+ * **Initial trigger function**: a trigger function that initiates a composed event sequence and can register a group of secondary trigger functions for other events.
+The initial trigger functions are active when the composed event function is listening and not yet activated, and the initial trigger functions activate the composed event function.
+   Initial trigger functions are commonly added to the `document` in the capture phase.
+ * **Secondary trigger function**: trigger functions that are activated when a composed event function is activated, and deactivated when the composed event function is deactivated.
+   Secondary trigger functions are commonly added to the `window` in the capture phase.

 ## Introduction